Heritage Healthcare Services Ratings & Violations

 For over five decades, Heritage Enterprises has offered health care services at facilities throughout the state of Illinois and Indianapolis, Indiana.
-This includes 21 owned facilities, 10 managed facilities and 6 Evergreen centers.
+The company's assets include twenty-one owned facilities, ten managed facilities, and six Evergreen centers.
 Heritage of Care in Elgin is the only Heritage Enterprises in the Chicago area.

-Heritage Enterprises offers a variety of services including restorative therapy, skilled nursing, supportive and assisted living solutions, memory care, independent living options and wellness communities.
+Heritage Enterprises offers a variety of services, including therapeutic therapy, skilled nursing, supportive and assisted living solutions, memory care, independent living options, and wellness communities.
 Their locations include:

 - Glenhaven Gardens Supportive Living (Alton)